Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 +39 Pizzeria

 +39 is the international dialling code for Italy, and it’s a fitting name for one of Melbourne’s best casual Italian restaurants.
-Serving big Euro energy and even better pizza, the menu offers plenty of variety to keep everyone happy—especially with a generous list of antipasti perfect for sharing.
+Serving big Euro energy and even better pizza, the menu has plenty of variety to keep everyone happy — especially with a generous list of antipasti perfect for sharing.
 With warm hospitality, bold flavours, and lively Italian festa vibes, this spot is always a good time.

 362 Little Bourke Street, Melbourne CBD